paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Using a Cached Item

-A Cache is only as good as it's housekeeping.
-If a cached item gets forgotten about it won't recycle for later use, and it won't be available for garbage disposal because it remains on an active list.
+A Cache is only as good as the housekeeping.
+If a cached item gets forgotten about, recycling fails, garbage disposal fails and the object remains on an active list.
 There does not appear to be a safe way using the garbage collector that does not end up making more garbage.
 Please prove me wrong.

 For sequential code (even waiting for Coroutines meets this criterion), wrapping said code in `using` is the best option.